 “As each piece of fabric is created on the island of Rarotonga”.

 The Duchess wore her hair extra curly for the event, she paired the traditional dress with her Stuart Weitzman Minx Wedges.
-Here we show the wedges in different colours across various UK and US stores:
+The shoe is no longer available for sale on the Stuart Weitzman website, but there are very few sizes left on the Zappos website: here in the colour ASO Kate, and here in an ivory white colour.

 Kate sported two pieces of jewellery at the Island Feast.
 She re-wore the gold Catherine Zoraida bracelet from a few nights previous, worn to the dinner with the King of Malaysia.
 She also had on a new pair of earrings from Serretta (which cost a bargain £36).
 Let’s take a look at them in detail: